jacques/plutus-public-api-docs/source/includes/_debitcards.md

 }
 ```

-This endpoint retrieves a collection of debit cards belonging to the specific user.
+This endpoint allows for issuing of debit cards to a user.
+Additional debit cards are added as secondary cards on the users profile.

 ### HTTP Request